 54 EC Bonds are not redeemable or transferable for five years during their lock-in period.

 It is true that interest on 54 EC Bonds is subject to taxation.
-It is taxed in accordance with the investor’s income tax slab and added to their total income.
+The tax authorities tax it according to the investor’s income tax slab and add it to their total income.

 No, you are unable to obtain a loan by using Capital Gain Bonds as collateral.
-During the lock-in period, they cannot be sold or mortgaged and are non-transferable.
+In the lock-in period, you cannot sell, mortgage, or transfer them.